 Chemyx syringe pumps can generate a significant amount of linear force.
 While this is extremely useful for dispensing viscous fluids at higher flow rates, this linear force can also potentially damage the syringes during infusion pump operation.
 One source of potential damage of a syringe may occur when the plunger of the syringe is complete depressed, and the pusher block is still pushing against the syringe.
 Depending on the material of the syringe (i.e., glass or plastic) and the thickness of the plunger, the force from the pusher block could bend, distort, or just break the syringe.

-To protect against this potential problem in infusion pump operation, Chemyx syringe pumps use safety collars (Fusion 100, Fusion 200, and Nexus 3000) and safety bars (Fusion 400 and Nexus 6000) to physically stop the pusher block before it can completely depress the syringe plunger.
+To protect against this potential problem in infusion pump operation, Chemyx syringe pumps use safety collars (Fusion 100, Fusion 200, Nexus 3000, and Fusion 4000) and safety bar (Fusion 400, Nexus 6000 and Fusion 6000) to physically stop the pusher block before it can completely depress the syringe plunger.
 When a pusher block hits the safety mechanism and can no longer move forward, the infusion pump will cease operation, emit a long beep, and enter pump-stalled mode.